gpuwangge/VulkanPlatform/README.md

 </p>

-# Object-oriented Vulkan Platform for Windows/Android
+# Vulkan Cross-Platform Game Engine
 ![Windows](https://img.shields.io/badge/Windows-passing-brightgreen)
 ![Android](https://img.shields.io/badge/Android-passing-brightgreen)

 This project is a Vulkan cross-platform solution to develop Vulkan sample tests, and to build them into binary that runs on Windows or Android.
 I originally made this tool to develop mobile games.
 - Native Vulkan API is too hard to use!
 This wrapper can be used for education and test new experiments.
-- The platform is a real-time, interactive game engine.
 - Build windows and android binary at the same time (with no Android Java/Kotlin/Gradle knowledge needed)!
 Save some time for dates!

 <img src="https://github.com/gpuwangge/VulkanPlatform/blob/main/images/shadowMapAVDDemo.png" alt="alt text" width="170" height="330">